Sound waves could spot early signs of rare muscle disease

 Summary

 This study tested whether ultrasound can detect early facial muscle changes in people with facioscapulohumeral muscular dystrophy (FSHD), a rare muscle disease.
 Researchers compared 20 FSHD patients with 19 healthy adults, measuring muscle thickness and echo intensity in key facial muscles.
-The goal was to see if ultrasound could serve as a reliable tool to track disease progression beyond standard exams.
+The goal is to see if ultrasound can serve as a reliable, non-invasive tool to track disease progression where traditional exams fall short.

 Get updates